twentyTwo/vsc-ext-coding-time-tracker/README.md

 1. Open VS Code Settings (Ctrl+, or Cmd+, on macOS)
 2. Search for "Simple Coding Time Tracker"
 3. Available settings:
-   - **Inactivity Timeout**: How long to wait before stopping the timer when no activity is detected but you are focused on VS Code (in seconds)
+   - **Inactivity Timeout**: How long to wait before stopping the timer when no activity is detected but you are focused on VS Code (in minutes)
-     - Default: 150 seconds (2.5 minutes)
+     - Default: 2.5 minutes
      - Lower values will stop tracking sooner when you're not actively coding
      - Higher values will continue tracking for longer during breaks
-   - **Focus Timeout**: How long to continue tracking after VS Code loses focus (in seconds)
+   - **Focus Timeout**: How long to continue tracking after VS Code loses focus (in minutes)
-     - Default: 180 seconds (3 minutes)
+     - Default: 3 minutes
      - Determines how long to keep tracking when you switch to other applications
      - Useful for when you're referencing documentation or testing your application
    - **Health Notifications**: Configure health reminder settings